Login

 +977 985-1081173 / +977 980-1054414 [email protected] Govt.Regd.No 189775/74/075

-The Annapurna Base Camp trek itinerary runs 10 days from Kathmandu — two road days, eight days on the trail, and one of the finest mountain destinations on earth waiting at the end.
+The Annapurna Base Camp trek itinerary runs 10 days from Kathmandu — four road days, six days on the trail, and one of the finest mountain destinations on earth waiting at the end.
 The route climbs through traditional Gurung villages, dense rhododendron forest, and the narrowing Modi Khola gorge before opening into the Annapurna Sanctuary at 4,130m — a glacial amphitheatre completely surrounded by seven peaks above 6,000m.
-Furthermore, no domestic flight is required at any point.
-The entire route runs by road between Kathmandu and Pokhara, and by jeep to the Nayapul trailhead.
-Consequently, this guide covers every day in full detail — altitude, walking hours, the trail itself, and what to expect so you arrive at Nayapul knowing exactly what the next eight days involve.
+No domestic flight is required at any point.
+The entire route runs by road between Kathmandu and Pokhara, and by jeep to Ghandruk.
+This guide covers every day in full detail — altitude, walking hours, the trail itself, and what to expect so you arrive at Ghandruk knowing exactly what the six trekking days ahead involve.

 What’s Inside This Guide